These regulations and revised tariffs were agreed at the Committee meeting held on the 9th September 2019.

 Applications for summer parking shall only be approved in exceptional circumstances.
 However while this will not be unreasonably withheld you may be requested to move your boat at your own expense.
 (This especially applies to anyone applying for a winter berth only who then decides not to re-launch.
 Yachts planning to stay for the summer will need to be stored as far down the boat park as possible.)

-1st November to 31st March. £4.50 per foot.
+1st November to 31st March. £6.00 per foot.
 Minimum charge 18 feet.
-It is accepted that for operational and insurance reasons boats may be laid up in October and not re-launched until late April at no additional cost.
+It is accepted that for operational and insurance reasons boats may need to be laid up in October and not re-launched until late April.
+In this case the owner is expected to pay the additional reduced summer rate for the extra period.

 Displacement motorboats and tenders may only be kept in the boat park at the discretion of the committee.
 Rates for displacement motor cruisers i.e. cabin boats, will be the same as for yachts.